-- To provide quality education to weaker students (including SC, ST, OBC). - To nurture advanced theoretical and practical scientific knowledge of the students and develop research aptitude in them. - 3.
-To develop holistic personality of the students. - 4.
-To enhance student abilities for entrepreneurship and placements. - 5.
-To promote social responsibility among the students. - 6.
-To involve students in eco-friendly activities.

-To accomplish Goal no.3, following milestones were fixed and achieved:

-- Up gradation of laboratory facilities:

-- Construction of new Computer laboratories:

-- Procurement of advanced laboratory equipments

-- Focus on research centric activities

-- Organization of seminars and workshops.
+The Institute has robust Perspective/Strategic Plan up to 2023.
+This Strategic plan has set the following goals to be achieved during the plan period: GOALS1.
+To provide quality education to weaker students (including SC, ST, OBC).
+2. To nurture advanced theoretical and practical scientific knowledge of the students and develop research aptitude in them.
+3. To develop holistic personality of the students.
+4. To enhance student abilities for entrepreneurship and placements.
+5. To promote social responsibility among the students.
+6. To involve students in eco-friendly activities.
+To accomplish Goal no.3, following milestones were fixed and achieved: Up gradation of laboratory facilities: Construction of new Computer laboratories: Procurement of advanced laboratory equipments Focus on research centric activities Organization of seminars and workshops.
+Experiential learning.
+Designing Course with the aid of industrialists and subject experts Augmentation of infrastructure of Examination Department.
+Renovation work of Bio-Technology, Seed Technology, Horticulture Department.
+Website and examination department Software upgradation.

-- Experiential learning.

-- Designing Course with the aid of industrialists and

-subject experts

-- Augmentation of infrastructure of Examination Department. - Renovation work of Bio-Technology, Seed Technology, Horticulture Department. - Website and examination department Software upgradation.

-File Description Documents Strategic Plan and deployment documents on the website View File Paste link for additional information https://collegeholkar.org/pdfs/forcriteri a/6.2.1.pdf Upload any additional information View File
+File Description Documents Strategic Plan and deployment documents on the website No File Uploaded Paste link for additional information Nil Upload any additional information No File Uploaded